-Note: Projects are a shared responsibility and all project members will incur penalties for cheating.
+Note: Projects are a shared responsiblity and all project members will incur penalties for cheating.

 We encourage you to ask other students in this semester's course about the concepts, algorithms, or approaches needed to do the projects and assignments; both giving and taking advice will help you to learn.
 However, what you turn in must be your own, or for projects, your group's own work; copying other people's code, solution sets, or from any other sources, including online sources, is strictly prohibited.
 The project assignments must be the work of the students turning them in.
 Wherever you have benefited from the work of others, you should credit it properly in your code and/or writeup.
+Note: Only projects are group assignments.
+Homeworks are individual and you should not look at or copy other code, even that of your project groupmates.